amygdala/tensorflow-workshop/workshop_sections/wide_n_deep/README.md

 The prediction task is to determine whether a person makes over 50K a year.

 # Training and evaluation
-This repo presents 3 methods of running the model: locally, on a jupyter notebook, and on Google CloudML.
+This repo presents 3 methods of running the model: locally, on a jupyter notebook, and on Google Cloud ML Engine.

 ### Local
 `python tensorflow-workshop/workshop_sections/wide_n_deep/widendeep/model.py`